 Except as otherwise provided in the Transition Services Agreement, (i) RemainCo and members of the Surviving Entity group (as applicable) will each cease to be a participating company in any SpinCo benefit plan (if applicable) and (ii) each transferred employee will cease to participate in, be covered by, accrue benefits under or be eligible to contribute to any SpinCo benefit plan.
-The parties agree that neither the Distribution nor any transfers of employment from SpinCo or its subsidiaries to the Surviving Entity group that occur as contemplated by the Distribution Agreement will constitute a "qualifying event" for purposes of the Consolidated Omnibus Budget Reconciliation Act ("COBRA").
+The parties agree that neither the Distribution nor any transfers of employment from SpinCo or its subsidiaries to the Surviving Entity group that occur as contemplated by the Distribution Agreement will constitute a "qualifying event" for purposes of COBRA.

-SpinCo will have full responsibility with respect to any liabilities and the payment or performance of any obligation arising out of or relating to any annual cash bonus or other short-term cash incentive plan or program in which SpinCo employees participate, and RemainCo will have full responsibility with respect to any liabilities and the payment or performance of any obligation arising out of or relating to any annual cash bonus or other short-term cash incentive plan or program in which Surviving Entity employees participate (and with respect to RemainCo, will retain responsibility for the payment of the bonuses thereunder with respect to the entire calendar year in which the closing occurs).
+SpinCo will have full responsibility with respect to any liabilities and the payment or performance of any obligation arising out of or relating to any annual cash bonus or other short-term cash incentive plan or program in which SpinCo employees participate, and RemainCo will have full responsibility with respect to any liabilities and the payment or performance of any obligation arising out of or relating to any annual cash bonus or other short-term cash incentive plan or program in which SpinCo employees participate, and RemainCo will have full responsibility with respect to any liabilities and the payment or performance of any obligation arising out of or relating to any annual cash bonus or other short-term cash incentive plan or program in which Surviving Entity employees participate (and with respect to RemainCo, will retain responsibility for the payment of the bonuses thereunder with respect to the entire calendar year in which the closing occurs).
 Neither RemainCo nor any member of the Surviving Entity group will assume any annual cash or other short-term cash incentive plan or program maintained or sponsored by SpinCo or its subsidiaries.